RealTschoegl/StockBot/README.md

 - [ ] Add a search function for the companies - https://we.riseup.net/rails/simple-search-tutorial

 - [ ] Add an autocomplete for the companies search function - https://github.com/crowdint/rails3-jquery-autocomplete

+- [ ] Add method that shows the compeletness of a Company entry

 - [ ] Put in check for 404 failure for new stocks